Abaco Lodge Bahamas Bonefishing the Marls of Abaco Island Bahamas

-You have reached Abaco Lodge, featuring Bahamas bonefishing on the Marls of Abaco.
+You have reached Abaco Lodge Bahamas, featuring bonefishing on the Marls of Abaco.
 This intriguing lodge is built on the edge of the Marls of Abaco Island and and is on the threshold of some of the most pristine bonefish flats of all of the Bahamas.
-The pristine area is a perfect enviroment for bonefish and it is common to see vast schools of the fish tailing.
+The pristine area is a perfect environment for bonefish and it is common to see vast schools of the fish tailing.
 If you are interested in visiting the Abaco Lodge to fly fish for bonefish on the Marls of Abaco, please read on.

 Abaco Lodge is conveniently located just a short ride from the Marsh Harbor airport and is situated on a picturesque site overlooking the Marls of Abaco.